MiguelGarciaTH/Blockchain101/README.md

 **Class overview:**

 In this class, we finally introduce Blockchain technology: What it is?
 What is solves?
-We will cover three types of Consensus - which is one of the problems of distributed systems:  Byzantine Fault Tolerance (BFT), Proof-of-Work (PoW), and Proof-of-Stake (PoS).
+We will cover three types of Consensus - which is one of the problems of distributed systems:  . . .
+Byzantine Fault Tolerance (BFT);
+.
+Proof-of-Work (PoW);
+.
+Proof-of-Stake (PoS).
 Then, we will focus on the first Blockchain that appeard: The Bitcoin.
 Bitcoin address the double-spending problem.